Mec-iS/staticwebpage/references.md

 ---

-## Computational Methods in Engineering
+## Computational Methods in Software Engineering

 ### Vulnerability2Vec: A Graph-Embedding Approach for Enhancing Vulnerability Classification